Why Is Chick-Fil-A So Popular?

 - Highest average revenue per location in the world

 - Has the top satisfaction rating among fast-food restaurants

-Why Chick-Fil-A Will Win In The Long Run
+Why Chick-Fil-A Will Win in the Long Run

 Assuming Chick-Fil-A doesn’t deviate from its current growth methods, I believe they’re on the slow and steady path to becoming the most valuable restaurant in the world (yes, even more valuable than McDonald’s).

-Because they have a deliberate expansion strategy that prioritizes both the customer experience and the profitability of each restaurant, over the success of the system as a whole.
+Because they have a deliberate expansion strategy that prioritizes both the customer experience and the profitability of each restaurant over the success of the system as a whole.

-Other franchises are unlikely to ever take this approach given how time-intensive it is, and also the fact that controlled growth doesn’t produce as many headlines.
+Other franchises are unlikely ever to take this approach, given how time-intensive it is and also the fact that controlled growth doesn’t produce as many headlines.